Wednesday 9 July

 5:00pm

-AI Ethics within Game Development
+AI Ethics Within Game Development

 Whilst AI has been used in game development for years, AI has been in the public spotlight for the last couple of years in response to the evolution of the technology following the introduction of publicly available Generative AI tools, such as ChatGPT.
 This has driven increased scrutiny from regulators, strikes by actors concerned that AI could threaten their livelihood, questions over diversity and inclusion caused by biased training datasets and various court cases being filed for IP infringement claims.